cablehead/gpt2099.nu/README.md

 frames ending in .send as input, turning them into services you can interactively poke at.

-`xs.mcp.nu` leverages this approach to provide a hands-on environment for experimenting with and understanding MCP servers.
+`gpt mcp` leverages this approach to provide a hands-on environment for experimenting with and understanding MCP servers.

 ## Features